Reservoir Engineer: Job Description and Education Requirements

 Another major duty of engineers involves the analysis of the amount of fuel in reserve and the duration of reserve viability for investment purposes.
 This information frequently involves combining several mitigating factors, such as extraction costs and profit comparisons, into these forecasts.
 Oil and gas companies often use this type of analysis in making decisions about whether or not to go ahead with drilling ventures.
 In some instances, engineers may have to adjust their analysis for outside factors, such as machine efficiency or fluctuations in the price of oil.

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted that employment opportunities for petroleum engineers would grow from 2010 until 2020, by about 17%.
+The U.S. Bureau of Labor Statistics (BLS) predicted that employment opportunities for petroleum engineers would grow from 2012 until 2022 by 26%.
 As of May 2012, the median salary for petroleum engineers was $130,280, according to the BLS.

 Reservoir Engineer Educational Requirements

 The petroleum engineering industry often has high monetary risks associated with drilling projects.
 As a consequence, employers tend to desire candidates with an accredited educational background in engineering and professional licensing.
 While advanced degrees are available, most entry-level positions in reservoir engineering only require a bachelor's degree.

 A bachelor's degree in petroleum engineering typically consists of courses in drilling engineering, geology and fluid mechanics.
 Specialized industry coursework can include petroleum economics, reservoir rock properties, drilling mechanics, reservoir flooding and reservoir rock characteristics.
 Programs usually offer various simulations in a variety of areas, such as well drilling, petroleum reserves and well completion, where students can solve potential problems using computer programs.